 We operate two reportable segments: retail and credit.
-Information regarding segment performance is included in Part II, Item 7., Management's Discussion and Analysis of Financial Condition and Results of Operations, and Part II, Item 8. in Note 16, Segment Information, of the Consolidated Financial Statements of this Annual Report on Form 10-K.
+Information regarding segment performance is included in Part II, Item 7., Management's Discussion and Analysis of Financial Condition and Results of Operations, and Part II, Item 8. in Note 14, Segment Information, of the Consolidated Financial Statements of this Annual Report on Form 10-K.

 Retail Segment.
 We began as a small plumbing and heating business in 1890 and started selling home appliances to the retail market in 1937 through one store located in Beaumont, Texas.
-As of January 31, 2017, we operated 113 retail stores located in 13 states.
+As of January 31, 2018, we operated 116 retail stores located in 14 states.
 Our stores typically range in size from 25,000 to 50,000 square feet and are predominantly located in areas densely populated by our core customers.

-We utilize a merchandising strategy that offers approximately 2,900 quality, branded products across a wide range of price points.
+We utilize a merchandising strategy that offers a wide range of quality, branded products across a broad spectrum of price points.
 This wide selection allows us to offer products and price points that appeal to the majority of our core consumers.
 Our primary retail product categories include:

-• Furniture and mattress, including furniture and related accessories for the living room, dining room and bedroom, as well as both traditional and specialty mattresses.
-We offer such brands as Franklin, Catnapper, Sealy and Tempur-Pedic.

-- Home appliance, including refrigerators, freezers, washers, dryers, dishwashers and ranges.
-We offer such brands as Samsung, LG, General Electric, KitchenAid, Whirlpool, Maytag and Frigidaire. - Consumer electronics, including LED, OLED, Ultra HD, and internet-ready televisions, Blu-ray players, home theater and portable audio equipment.
-We offer such brands as Samsung, LG, Sony, Monster, Sanus and Bose. - Home office, including computers, printers and accessories.
-We offer such brands as HP and Dell.
+- Furniture and mattress, including furniture and related accessories for the living room, dining room and bedroom, as well as both traditional and specialty mattresses.
+We offer brands such as Corinthian, Franklin, Catnapper, Serta and Simmons Beautyrest. - Home appliance, including refrigerators, freezers, washers, dryers, dishwashers and ranges.
+We offer brands such as Samsung, LG, General Electric, Whirlpool, Maytag and Frigidaire. - Consumer electronics, including LED, OLED, QLED, 4K Ultra HD, and smart televisions, Blu-ray players, home theater and portable audio equipment.
+We offer brands such as Samsung, LG, Sony, Monster, Bose and Beats. - Home office, including computers, printers and accessories.
+We offer brands such as HP, Dell, Apple, and Microsoft.

 We strive to ensure that our customers' shopping experience at Conn's is equal to, or exceeds, their experience with other providers of durable consumer goods targeting our core customer demographic.
-We offer a high level of customer service through our commissioned and trained sales force as well as next day delivery and installation in the majority of our markets, and product repair or replacement services for most items sold in our stores.
-Flexible payment alternatives offered through our proprietary in-house credit programs and third-party financing alternatives provide our customer service-focused store, delivery and service associates make us an attractive alternative to appliance and electronics superstores, department stores and other national, regional, local and internet retailers.
+We offer a high level of customer service through our commissioned and trained sales force, next day delivery and installation in the majority of our markets and product repair or replacement services for most items sold in our stores.
+Flexible payment alternatives offered through our proprietary in-house credit programs and third-party financing alternatives provide our customers the ability to make aspirational purchases.
+We believe our extensive brand and product selection, competitive pricing, financing alternatives and supporting services, combined with our customer service-focused store, delivery and service associates make us an attractive alternative to appliance and electronics superstores, department stores and other national, regional, local and internet retailers.
 We believe our attractive credit program generates strong customer loyalty and repeat business.